SUSSBIA/fabric-onboarding-experience/05-persona-pathways/report-consumer/README.md

 This experiment gives step-by-step practice in:

-* Opening the HDB Resales report in the Fabric Sandbox Workspace
+* Opening the HDB Resales report in the assigned Fabric Sandbox Workspace
 * Checking report context
 * Using filters and slicers
 * Interacting with visuals